vislearnlab/vllpy/README.md

 pip install --upgrade vislearnlabpy
 ```

+You will need the right version of PyTorch as well, that may be installed by default with CLIP.
 To install PyTorch on the Tversky server, run:
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```